 SIMs can be activated either through 1oT Terminal or via API.
 We can also do it for you if needed.

 eSIM is changing the game for IoT/M2M in two main areas.
-Firstly, securing (more) local data rates no matter where your devices end up to.
+Firstly, securing (more) local data rates no matter where your devices end up.
 Secondly, managing the carrier (mobile network operator) profiles for devices that are in hard to access areas.
-Ability to remotely (over-the-air) swap the network operator profile is paramount since it might be impossible or costly to access the SIM card.
+The ability to remotely (over-the-air) swap the network operator profile is paramount since it might be impossible or costly to access the SIM card.
 Besides, eSIM addresses other issues, such as permanent roaming restrictions (countries that do not allow to roam over 30 or 90 days in the country) and having a global solution for NB-IoT/LTE-M (as currently roaming in NB-IoT/LTE-M is not supported or standardised).

 1oT offers eSIM in 2FF (mini), 3FF (micro), 4FF (nano) and MFF2 form factors.